-Dietary interventions usina the experimental diets containing PP, BP, and PBM in the constipated rats showed significant ($p \le 0.05$) improvements in the fecal pellet counts, fecal wet and dry weight of the feces, and fecal water content compared to the constipated control rats fed the BD.
+Dietary interventions using the experimental diets containing PP, BP, and PBM in the constipated rats showed significant ($p \le 0.05$) improvements in the fecal pellet counts, fecal wet and dry weight of the feces, and fecal water content compared to the constipated control rats fed the BD.
 In addition, these experimental diets led to a noticeable reduction in GIT time while significantly (p \leq 0.05) increasing the GIT ratio.
 The observed rise in the gastrointestinal carmine transit ratio among constipated rats fed the experimental diets suggests an enhancement in intestinal motility.
 This improvement promote better may intestinal peristalsis, facilitating defecation in rats afflicted with LOPinduced constipation.
 Consistent with our findings, in a randomized controlled trial (RCT) conducted by Lever et al. [57], the results indicated that a four-week consumption of 80 g/d or 120 g/d prunes resulted in a significant increase in stool weight and stool frequency among healthy individuals with infrequent stool habits, the increase in stool weight amounted to approximately 27.5 g/d per 100g of prunes.
 Additionally, the consumption of prunes led to an enhanced relative abundance of Bifidobacteria in the participants, which was attributed to the fiber content, sorbitol, or phytochemicals in prunes.
 Furthermore, Koyama et al. [58] observed that prune juice consumption led to a notable decline in hard and lumpy stools among Japanese subjects with chronic constipation, in addition to increasing the frequency of normal stools without increasing loose and watery stools.
 Unfortunately, to our knowledge, no studies have investigated the laxative properties of beetroot or its synergistic effect with prunes.

-Our findings indicated that fresh prunes and red beetroots contain a significant amount of crude fibers, 7.8% and 2.4% (equivalent to 11.42% and 17.39% on a dry weight basis), respectively.
-Stacewicz-Sapuntzakis et al. [46] reported that prunes exhibit high fiber content, approximately 6 q, composed of hemicellulose (3.0 g), pectin (2.1 g), and cellulose (0.9 g), per 100 g.
+Our findings indicated that fresh prunes and red beetroots contain a significant amount of crude fibers, 7.8% and 2.4% (equivalent to 11.42% and 17.39% on a fibers remain intact as they reach the lower gut, whereas the viscous fibers have higher capacity to bind water. а Consequently, both types contribute significantly to stool bulk, causing luminal expansion and stimulating peristalsis.
+In addition, fermentable fibers promote the proliferation of gut microbiota, leading to increased fecal biomass and production of short-chain fatty acids (SCFAs).
+This, in turn, increases the colonic osmotic load, resulting in higher dry weight basis), respectively.
+Stacewicz-Sapuntzakis et al. [46] reported that prunes exhibit high fiber content, approximately 6 g, composed of hemicellulose (3.0 g), pectin (2.1 g), and cellulose (0.9 g), per 100 g.
 While, beetroot fiber typically consists of 22-24% cellulose, 30% hemicellulose, and 25% pectin, with an approximate ratio of insoluble to soluble fiber of 2:1, as reported by Harland et al. [59].
 The mechanisms by which fiber influences fecal weight, fecal water content, fecal frequency, GIT time, and GIT ratio are thought to be mediated by multiple factors.
 Fiber encompasses a range of molecules with differences in solubility, viscosity, and fermentability.
 In this context, Buttriss and Stokes [60] (2008) and Jha et al. [61] reported that certain fibers are resistant to fermentation in the colon (poorly fermented fibers), such as cellulose.
 On the other hand, other types undergo rapid fermentation by the colonic microbiota (fermentable fibers), such as pectin.
-The non-fermentable fibers remain intact as they reach the lower gut, whereas the viscous fibers have a higher capacity to bind water.
-Consequently, both types contribute significantly to stool bulk, causing luminal expansion and stimulating peristalsis.
-In addition, fermentable fibers promote the proliferation of gut microbiota, leading to increased fecal biomass and the production of short-chain fatty acids (SCFAs).
-This, in turn, increases the colonic osmotic load, resulting in higher water content in the feces and softer stools.
+The non-fermentable the prunes along with 100 g of docusate sodium (a laxative medication) twice daily vs. those who used docusate alone for three days, had an increase in bowel movements and were discharged from the hospital earlier than the control group [68].
+The above findings suggest that the laxative effect of water content in the feces and softer stools.
 Additionally, consumption of highfiber foods is associated with a reduction in GIT time [57, 62, and 63].